Are you throwing a fishing-themed birthday party? Try some of these games to keep the kids hooked on the fun!

 Divide the children into two teams.
 Give each team an empty tackle box.
 On the other side of the room, place two sets of items to go into the tackle box, such as bobbers, lures, spools of fishing line, and various tools (for safety, you can use cut out pictures of any sharp tools).
 Team members take turns running to retrieve one item at a time from the pile to bring back and place inside the tackle box.
 The first team to fill its tackle box wins.

 Bobbing for Bobbers

 Here’s a fun way to make sure everyone wins a prize.
 Fill plastic eggs with trinket prizes.
 Place them in a large tank or baby pool filled with water.
 Tell the kids they have to reach in and pick out one of these fishing “bobbers.”
-The game is called bobbing for bobbers, but they don’t actually have to bob with their faces, they can use their hands, a net or a ladle to scoop out their prizes.
+The game is called bobbing for bobbers, but they don’t have to bob with their faces.
+They can use their hands, a net, or a ladle to scoop out their prizes.